rstinejr/clojure-json/README.md

 # clojure-json
-## Practice Clojure interop with the Jackson JSON reader
+## Implement a Clojure wrapper around the Jackson JSON Streaming Parser

 To kick the tires: clone this project, then run ```lein test```